navinspm/clndr-rails/README.md

 extras: { }
 ```

-For more information about templating read [CLNDR docs](https://github.com/kylestetz/CLNDR#template-requirements) or [CLNDR site](http://kylestetz.github.io/CLNDR/)
+For more information about templating read the [CLNDR docs](https://github.com/kylestetz/CLNDR#template-requirements) or [CLNDR site](http://kylestetz.github.io/CLNDR/)

 ### Configure
-You can precofig your Clndr by creating `initializers/clndr.rb` file.
+You can preconfig your Clndr by creating the `initializers/clndr.rb` file.
-Code below demonstrate avelible settings and theirs defaults
+The code below demonstrates available settings and their defaults

 ```